 Historically vaccines have taken a decade or longer to develop and get to market.
 Due to the severity and spread of COVID-19, there was a massive demand to get vaccines developed as quickly as possible.
 Pharmaceutical companies utilized government funding, previous research on SARS and MERS, and vaccine technology that is quick to produce to get vaccines to the public in under a year.

-The vaccines currently approved in the United States received emergency use authorization from FDA.
-The FDA can issue an emergency use authorization for a drug, vaccine, or treatment during a public health emergency if they deem the benefits outweigh the risks.
-This makes the approval process shorter and less involved than required for full FDA approval.
-After approval, the FDA continues to monitor vaccine safety, and the Vaccine Adverse Event Reporting System (VAERS) collects and analyzes reports of adverse from vaccines.
+Emergency use makes the approval process shorter and less involved than required for full FDA approval.
+After emergency use approval, the FDA continues to monitor vaccine safety.
+The Vaccine Adverse Event Reporting System (VAERS) collects and analyzes reports of adverse reactions from vaccines.